Soil Health Education for Massachusetts Agricultural Service Providers

 Agricultural Service Provider Interest

 Soil Health is fundamental to farmer success and is of demonstrated interest to Massachusetts farmers.
 More recently, it is a cross-cutting topic that is of high interest beyond the agricultural sector.
-The state has made investments in a Healthy Soils Action Plan process, and the establishment of an Agricultural Soil Health grant program at MA Department of Agricultural Resources, and the legislature recently passed a Healthy Soils bill.
+The state has made investments in a Healthy Soils Action Plan process, and the establishment of an Agricultural Soil Health grant program at Massachusetts Department of Agricultural Resources, and the legislature recently passed a Healthy Soils bill.
 These developments, in addition to increased NRCS focus on Soil Health practices and metrics in recent years and a strong emphasis on agriculture’s role in climate change mitigation from the Biden administration, mean that Massachusetts farmers and the ASPs who serve them are expecting strong public support for adoption of Soil Health practices in the coming years.

 Within UMass Extension, there is a strong desire to be better prepared to meet this demand, and the notion of “Soil Health School” was proposed by our Vegetable Team Leader.
 In a survey of 10 Extension ASPs, seven stated that they were likely to participate in the UMass Soil Health Working Group and eight stated that they would be likely to participate in one or both Winter Soil Health Schools.
-Initial outreach to NOFA and NRCS indicates that NRCS would promote the Soil Health School and workshops to its 28 planners and to affiliated TSPs approved for services relevant to Soil Health.
+Initial outreach to NOFA and NRCS indicated that NRCS would promote the Soil Health School and workshops to its 28 planners and to affiliated TSPs approved for services relevant to Soil Health.
 NOFA has indicated that up to seven board and staff would participate in some offerings, of which four staff would be prioritized for attendance at multiple workshops.
-NOFA also estimates that 10 farmers they work with closely would be strong candidates to participate in proposed offerings, and to apply knowledge gained in outreach to other farmers.
+NOFA also estimated that 10 farmers they work with closely would be strong candidates to participate in proposed offerings, and to apply knowledge gained in outreach to other farmers.

 Advisors/Cooperators